COMP2160-Game-Development/Prac-05/README.md

 ### Checkpoint!
 Save, commit and push your work now.

-## To receive half-marks for today, show your tutor:

-* Your UI at different resolutions.
-* Your buttons working, including the disabling of them at the end of a turn.
-* Your "actions remaining" text updating with each action.

 ## Step 5 – Create a creature UI
 We will use world-space canvases to display the stats for each creature above its head.